 Furthermore, in the case of a merger with another audit firm, some audit firms did not fully consider the adequacy of audit procedures performed by the audit firm it was to merge with in the past years including audit procedures for details of a material asset and liability items that the audited company recorded, although they understood important matters regarding these accounts that should be examined upon acceptance of the audit engagements.
-It should be noted that when audit firms merge, appropriate risk assessment procedures need to be performed once required procedures such as audit engagement acceptance procedures have been completed.
+It should be noted that when audit firms merge, appropriate risk assessment procedures need to be performed after completing required procedures such as audit engagement acceptance procedures.

-It should be remembered that the methods for obtaining information on the integrity of the client must be examined with reference to the following from Quality Control Standards Committee Statement No. 1, paragraph A17.
+It should be remembered that the methods for obtaining information on the integrity of the client must be examined with reference to the following from Quality Control Standards Statement No. 1, paragraph A17.

-- Communications with existing or previous providers of professional accountancy services to the client in accordance with relevant ethical requirements, and discussion with other third parties - Inquiry of other firm personnel or third parties such as bankers, legal counsel and industry peers - · Background searches of relevant databases
+- Communications with existing or previous providers of professional accountancy and audit-related services to the client s - Inquiry of other firm personnel or third parties such as financial institutions, legal experts and industry peers - · Background searches of relevant databases in and outside of the audit firm